KosmicTask/TSStackView/README.md

 The subclass retains all views passed to `setViews:inGravity` and performs layout as required when subview visibility changes are observed.
 This behaviour mimics the behaviour of the WPF `StackPanel`.

-The `-embedInScrollView` method can be used to embed the stack in a `NSScrollView` instance.
+The `-scrollViewContainer` property can be used to create and retrieve a `NSScrollView` instance that wraps the stack view.

 Usage
 =====